Patriot Parliament: Background

-For many Catholics, the most pressing issues were the removal of penal laws restricting their ability to hold public office, and land reform.
-The proportion owned by Irish Catholics declined from 90% in 1600 to 22% by 1685, most of it concentrated in the hands of the Catholic Old English elite.
-There was also a small middle class of Catholic and Protestant merchants, who objected to commercial restrictions imposed on Irish trade, policies continued by James prior to his exile.
+Nearly 75% of the Irish population, or around 800,000, were Catholic, and for them the most pressing issues were restrictions on their ability to hold public office, and land reform.
+The proportion owned by Catholics had declined from 90% in 1600 to 22% by 1685, most of it concentrated in the hands of the Old English elite.
+There was also a small mercantile class who objected to restrictions imposed on Irish trade.

-Demands for greater autonomy by those allied with the Earl of Tyrconnell clashed with James' vision of a unitary state of England, Scotland and Ireland, where the role of Parliament and the church was simply to obey their monarch.
-Contrary to normal practice, James also claimed the right to appoint Catholic bishops and clergy in his kingdoms, which caused conflict with Pope Innocent XI.
+While Catholic support was largely based on James' perceived willingness to allow the Parliament of Ireland greater autonomy, this clashed with Stuart concepts of a unitary state of England, Scotland and Ireland.
+Like Louis XIV, he also claimed the right to appoint Catholic bishops and clergy in his kingdoms, which caused conflict with Pope Innocent XI.